pretomksaha/Truck_tour_app/README.md

 <img src="image/trucktour.png" alt="Screnshot" width="400" height="220">
 </div>

-For "Truck fleet" page user can input information like Truck Numbet plate, date of input, type of fuel, fuel capacity and fuel price.
+For "Truck fleet" page user can input information like the Truck number plate, date of input, type of fuel, fuel capacity , and fuel price.
 <div align="center">
 <img src="image/create.png" alt="Screnshot" width="400" height="220">
 </div>

-Depending on the "Truck fleet" user can generate the "Truck tours" with the information about the start and end date, Truck number plate, distance and also get the cost accurding with the trip information.
+Depending on the "Truck fleet" the user can generate the "Truck tours" with the information about the start and end date, Truck number plate, and distance and also get the cost according to the trip information..

 <div align="center">
 <img src="image/organize.png" alt="Screnshot" width="400" height="220">